sirizric/sirizric/README.md

 * Lead Application Security Engineer at Openbank (Santander Group): Implemented SSDLC in AWS, integrated security in CI/CD, and led a Security Champions program.
 * DevSecOps Manager at GMV (Orange): Conducted security audits, defined policies, and managed projects.
 * DevSecOps Consultant and Manager at GMV (BBVA): Focused on security integration in CI/CD and vulnerability management.
-* Analyst Developer at Management Solution: Worked on projects for BBVA and BCE.
+* Analyst Developer at Management Solution: Worked on fullstack projects for BBVA and BCE.

 ## Some Badges